 In this case, the system will display an error message for each user who has the cube locked:

-"It is not possible to remove application "xxx" from user "xxx", because the Cube is locked by the user"
+"It is not possible to remove application "xxx" from user "xxx", because it blocked the cube"

 The operation will be aborted until the cubes are unlocked or the users are removed from the selection.

-When the Add to Recipient option is selected:
+When the Add to the Destination option is selected:

 The system will perform the following actions:

-When the Replace in Recipient option is selected:
+When the Replace at Destination option is selected:

 The system will perform the following actions: